Dre Campbell Farm

 3. Leaf Mold

-Tomato leaf mold mostly affects plants growing inside greenhouses as well as those in high tunnels.
+Tomato leaf mold mainly affects plants growing inside greenhouses and those in high tunnels.

 Symptoms may include faint green spots on the upper side of the leaves.
 You may also notice small gray, yellow, or white specks.